 Simply call 800.461.3956 and one of our customer service representatives will be happy to make the requested changes.
 In order to keep our records consistent and customer usernames unique, we perform username and password changes upon request.

 When you connect to the Internet using a wireless router, the speeds that you experience will vary based on a variety of factors, including but not limited to the following:

-- The connection from your device to the router.
-Distance is one factor, but also consider the construction of your home.
+Distance from your device to the router is one factor, but also consider the construction of your home.
 WIFI is impeded by metal, such as metal studs and household appliances.
 If your WIFI signal strength is poor, relocating it may help to ensure a positive experience.

 - The number of devices connected to your router.
 Routers will not simultaneously connect an infinite number of devices.

 - Having users trying to use more bandwidth than what your plan provides.
 For example, if you have a 10 Mbps connection and a user is trying to stream 4K Ultra HD content, that’s not going to work.
 4K Ultra HD requires a 25 Mbps minimum to work, so having a plan that matches your consumption is critical.